 Dear Cedar Grove UMC family,

-We collect canned fruit and other non-perishable items to support the food pantry at Orange Congregations in Mission throughout the year.
+We collect canned fruit and other non-perishable items to support the food pantry at OCIM throughout the year.
 Please remember to bring your OCIM offerings each week as a way of reaching out to brothers and sisters around us.